A successful company has a few options when they earn real money. Companies can:

 With 50 years of consecutive dividend increases behind them and a generous P/E on the books, I can see KO churning out profits and dividends for investors for decades to come.
 Let’s look at some interesting calculations:

 - An investor who owned KO 23 years ago today (just picked the year 1990 at random) would have returned over 1000% on this investment.
 The total value of a $10,000 investment in KO 23 years ago would be worth about $117,000 today.
-You can play with stock calculators from this page or other sites and see for yourself.

 With international growth on the rise, up near 20% in Thailand in particular and near 10% in other countries year-over-year, the future looks promising for Coca-Cola.